By issuing this privacy notice, we demonstrate our commitment to openness and accountability.

 If we haven’t been able to resolve your concerns locally or through the patient advice and liaison service (PALS), then you may wish to make a formal complaint.
 We welcome complaints as a way of learning from people’s experiences and improving our services.

 The PALS team can give you help, advice and support in making a complaint.
 Also, they can put you in contact with local advocacy services if you feel you need some support to make your complaint.

 As a Trust, we take complaints very seriously.
 All complaints are treated in confidence.
 We aim to resolve complaints quickly and fairly and will try to rectify any mistake or misunderstanding straight away.

-- It is helpful if you make a complaint as soon as possible.
-Usually we will investigate complaints that are:
+It is helpful if you make a complaint as soon as possible.
+Usually we will investigate complaints that are made within:

-- If the issues also involve another local NHS organisation or Local Authority, with your permission, we will work together to provide you with one response
+If the issues also involve another local NHS organisation or local authority, with your permission, we will work together to provide you with 1 response.

-If you feel that you need support in making your complaint, then you can contact Health Complaints Advocacy Service (HCAS), the independent complaints advocacy service who will be able to help you.
-HCAS can be contacted through:
+If you feel that you need support in making your complaint, then you can contact the Health Complaints Advocacy Service, the independent complaints advocacy service who will be able to help you.

-If you are unhappy with the outcome of your complaint, you can ask the Parliamentary and Health Service Ombudsman (PHSO) to review this matter.
+If you are unhappy with the outcome of your complaint, you can ask the Parliamentary and Health Service Ombudsman to review.
 The Ombudsman will only consider complaints that have already been investigated by the Trust.
-You can contact the PHSO by contacting their complaints helpline on: 0345 015 4033 or visiting their website: www.ombudsman.org.uk
+You can call their complaint helpline on 0345 015 4033.

 We will occasionally update this privacy and fair collection webpage to reflect company and customer feedback.
 We therefore encourage you to periodically review this webpage in case of any changes.